Regression-Games/RegressionBot/docs/api.md

 ### rgBot.isCrafting : <code>boolean</code>
 > This is managed automatically by the craftItem(itemName, options) function.
-> This value is read by the handlePath function to know if the bot is stuck or not.
+> This value is read by the handlePath function to know if the bot is busy crafting while evaluating if it is stuck or not.
 >
 > If you craft outside the handleCrafting function you should follow the example.